 What will the school think if I pull my child from class/day care?
 I don’t want them to label my child!

-I have found that most schools and teachers are pleased to know you are being pro-active in finding your child some help. through counselling services.
+I have found that most schools and teachers are pleased to know you are being pro-active in finding your child some help through counselling services.
 You are the one who decides what to tell the teachers and school.
 You can simply say the child has an appointment.
-Also, I am not going to be diagnosing your child, but I can provide a development assessment if appropriate.
-I also will not be talking to the teachers or school without your permission.
+I will not be talking to the teachers or school without your permission.
 We will decide together if you wish me to observe the child at their school/day care.
-Again, child counselling is about you and the child not about the teachers or school.
+Again, child counselling is about you and the child.

 How long will it take?

 I ask that children attend counselling sessions four to six times to start with.
 During that time, I will have a good sense of the child and the issues.
 We will evaluate together and make decisions together on your child’s progress and further goals.

 What types of problems do you work with?